KevJohBer/Sweetkeebz-Forum/README.md

 ## Deployment

-### Deployment
+### Deployment Instructions

 Heroku was used to deploy the live website.
-Deployment instructions:

 1. Login to Heroku
 2. In the dashboard click your application